kemitchell/square-one-forms/confidentiality-ip.md

 - Your obligations for _Confidential Information_ that you know or should reasonably expect the company protects as a trade secret continues as long as the _Confidential Information_ remains a trade secret.

-- Your obligations for other _Confidential Information_ survive for five calendar years from the date your work with the company ended.
+- Your obligations for other _Confidential Information_ continue for five calendar years from the date your work with the company ended.

 ## No License